New small regular graphs of given girth: the cage problem and beyond: Algorithms for generating regular graphs of given girth

 \subsubsection{Assignment-based exclusions}

 To facilitate reasoning about which voltage assignments $\alpha$ yield a desirable lift from any given base graph $G$ and group $\Gamma$, it is useful to allow $\alpha$ to be a \emph{partial voltage assignment}.
 A voltage assignment is partial if it does not yet assign a voltage to all darts.
-Additionally, define $L_u(G)$ as the list of \emph{useful darts} in $G$.
-A dart $d$ is considered useful if it is not part of the chosen spanning tree and if $d$ corresponds with a non-semi-edge, then exactly one of $d$ or $d^{-1}$ is considered useful (we can choose this arbitrarily; if $\alpha(d)$ is fixed, then $\alpha(d^{-1})$ is forced since $\alpha(d^{-1})=\alpha(d)^{-1}$).
+Additionally, define $L_u(G)$ as an ordered \emph{\textbf{l}ist of \textbf{u}seful darts} in $G$.
+A dart $d$ is considered useful if it is not part of the chosen spanning tree and if $d$ corresponds to a non-semi-edge, then exactly one of $d$ or $d^{-1}$ is considered useful (we can choose this arbitrarily; if $\alpha(d)$ is fixed, then $\alpha(d^{-1})$ is forced since $\alpha(d^{-1})=\alpha(d)^{-1}$).

 \paragraph*{Group and edge automorphisms} It is now possible to apply a voltage assignment $\alpha$ to each dart in $L_u(G)$, resulting in a list of voltages.
 Observations~\ref{ob:groupiso}~and~\ref{ob:graphiso} now induce an equivalence relation on all possible lists $\alpha(L_u(G))$ for any given graph $G$.
 More formally